exercism/docs/anatomy/tracks/concepts.md

 Each concept has its own directory within the track's `concepts` directory.
 The name of the concept's directory must match the `slug` property of the concept, as defined in the [config.json file](./config-json.md#concept).
 Each concept directory must contain the following files:

-- `about.md`: provide information about the concept for a student who has completed the corresponding concept exercise to learn from and refer back to.
+- `about.md`: provide information about the concept for a student who has completed the corresponding concept exercise to learn from and refer back to (required)
-- `introduction.md`: provide a brief introduction to a student who has not yet completed the corresponding concept exercise.
+- `introduction.md`: provide a brief introduction to a student who has not yet completed the corresponding concept exercise (required)
-- `links.json`: provide helpful links that provide more reading or information about a concept.
+- `links.json`: provide helpful links that provide more reading or information about a concept (required)

 ### Example